bcgov/wps/docs/MANUAL_SETUP.md

 ### Executing program

-See [Makefile](Makefile) for examples of running the API in docker.
+See [Makefile](../Makefile) for examples of running the API in docker.

 e.g.:

 ```bash
 make init
 ```

-will execute `poetry install`, which is required before executing the program locally for the first time.

 ```bash
 make docker-run